YasserREED/Stealling_Cookies/README.md

 </script>

-# Wirte PHP Code To Take the Cookie:
+# Wirte PHP Code To Take the Cookie

 1 - go to html File: